The goal of any medical facility is to provide high-quality care for the patients while maintaining high profitability.

 What is a Healthcare KPI?

-It also allows healthcare providers to analyze the performance of their healthcare facility.
+With the rapid transition from paper records to electronic health records, healthcare providers can now easily analyze the performance of their healthcare facility.

 This is done by transforming patient information into healthcare Key Performance Indicators (KPI or metrics), which are quantifiable measures that evaluate, analyze, and help to optimize the quality of healthcare provided by the facility.